- What's On Homepage

 Along with 11 other lighthouses around the Irish coast, Rathlin West Light is part of the Great Lighthouses of Ireland Trail – all of which will offer unforgettable experiences and create a deep appreciation of the role of lighthouses and the seafaring story of the island of Ireland.

-The Rathlin West Light Seabird Centre is open from 10am until 5pm every day from Easter until the end of September.
+The Rathlin West Light Seabird Centre will be open from 1 April – 15 September 2019.
 Please visit www.rathlinballycastleferry.com to book your ferry crossing.

 Please note that while the main visitor centre is accessible, there is an 89 step descent to the viewing platform and a similar number of steps down through the lighthouse.